What is Digital Mobile Radio?

 Color code: 1

 Time slot: 2

 The above programming will get you onto the MNDMR time slot 2 of the Medina repeater located in Medina, Minnesota.
-This repeater is also a part of the MNDMR system.
+This repeater is a part of the MNDMR network.

 Finally … let’s talk about talkgroups!

 Of course, the whole point of getting onto a DMR repeater is to talk to other hams, and you do that by visiting a talkgroup, which enables one-to-many communication, sort of like a conference call or a chat room.
 Anything transmitted to a talkgroup is transmitted to everyone listening to (linked to) that talkgroup.

 There are worldwide, nationwide, regional, statewide, area, and local talkgroups, as well as language-based talkgroups.
 For example, on Brandmeister: